Thursday, 5 July 2012

 They were milling about in their heavy coats when we arrived at the terrace of the camping ground to have breakfast.

 Then a truck arrived and they all piled in and disappeared, leaving us to our simple muesli in the shelter of the palm tepee.
 We enriched the muesli with some apricots that we had borrowed, or rather taken, yesterday from a roadside tree.

 At 7:45 am we left the camping ground and set off along the D189 on our village-hopping way towards Montpellier.

-As we were no longer on the GR, we thought we would continue on the D189 to the next coffee stop, Mauguio.
-It was the only road on our map, but a local man advised us to go a different, quieter way, past the graveyard and then beside a canal.
+Because we were no longer on the GR, we thought we would continue on the D189 to the next coffee stop, Mauguio.
+It was the only road on our map, but a local man kindly advised us to go a different, quieter way, past the graveyard and then beside a canal.